Back

 Title I Grant Program (Every Student Succeeds Act)

-For the 2024-25 school year, the Title I Program has been funded at $18.4 billion by Congress in the federal fiscal year 2024 budget.
+For the 2025-26 school year, the Title I Program has been funded at $18.4 billion by Congress in the federal fiscal year 2025 budget.
 Districts or schools receiving Title I funds may use those funds to cover AP Exam fees for low-income students.
 The funds must be used to supplement and not supplant any state or local funding for AP Exams.

-States may also set aside 3% of their fiscal year 2024 Title I funds to provide grants to school districts for Direct Student Services, which include covering AP Exam fees and providing AP courses not currently offered.
+States may also set aside 3% of their fiscal year 2025 Title I funds to provide grants to school districts for Direct Student Services, which include covering AP Exam fees and providing AP courses not currently offered.

 State and Local Funds

 Many states and districts cover part or all of the costs of their students’ AP Exams by using state funds and local funds.
-For details about each state’s funding policies, see AP Exam Federal and State Assistance.
+For details about each state’s funding policies, see AP Exam State Assistance.

 Act Now to Protect Funding for Low-Income Students